The Burwell

-The Burwell building is situated on the landmark corner of Gay Street and Clinch Avenue in Knoxville, Tennessee above the majestic Tennessee Theatre, and is the oldest of Knoxville’s historic skyscrapers.
-Views from the Burwell include the Sunsphere, Krutch Park, Gay Street, the Women%27s Basketball Hall of Fame, Clingmans Dome, Mount Le Conte, and the Tennessee River.
+The Burwell is the oldest of Knoxville’s historic skyscrapers, situated on the landmark corner of Gay Street and Clinch Avenue in Knoxville, Tennessee.
+The building contains the historic Tennessee Theatre.

+Views from the Burwell include the Sunsphere, Krutch Park, Gay Street, the Women's Basketball Hall of Fame, Kuwohi, Mount Le Conte, and the Tennessee River.

 Design

 The Burwell was designed by the architectural firm of Richards, McCarty & Bulford and built by George A. Fuller Construction, known for the erection of early skyscrapers.
 It is built in the Second Renaissance Revival architecture style.
 The Burwell was originally completed in 1908, and the portion of the building that sits above the Tennessee Theatre was added in 1928.
 The Burwell was the tallest building in Knoxville prior to the construction of the Holston in 1913.

 The Burwell lobby entrance is at 602 South Gay Street adjacent to the Tennessee Theatre, and the iconic theater sign is affixed near the southwest corner of the building.
 The L-shaped building features yellow brick on its street-adjacent facades and red brick elsewhere.

 The building exterior typifies the Second Renaissance Revival style.
 The ground floor, mezzanine, and second floor form a base, with pilasters from the ground to the mezzanine topped by second floor entablatures.
 A cornice divides the second floor from the third floor, a terra cotta belt course separates the ninth from the tenth floor, and atop the tenth floor is a parapet above a heavy cornice with interwoven large and small dentils.

 Outward-facing windows are arranged in single or double bays and open by rotation around a central axis.
 Some rear-facing windows feature antique pebbled “chicken wire” glass.
 The lobby floor and elevator landings are laid using Tennessee marble, and the lobby walls are covered in Carrara marble.
 A vintage post office box remains in the lobby with a mail chute from the upper floors.